NeuroML/Documentation/source/Userdocs/Schemas/Inputs.md

 <i>Set of spike ComponentTypes, each emitting one spike at a certain time.
-Can be used to feed a predetermined spike train into a cell .</i>
+Can be used to feed a predetermined spike train into a cell.</i>